nextgis/docs_ngweb/source/op_backup.rst

-Create backup
+Backups
 ================

 NextGIS Web On-Premise has two options for creating backup:

-- Off-line - requires shutting down all services and is performed outside the application container.
+- Offline - requires shutting down all services and is performed outside the application container.
 It is recommended for creating full backups to be transferred to a different server.

-- On-line - does not require shutting down the services and is performed within the app container.
+- Online - does not require shutting down the services and is performed within the app container.
 Recommended for regular backups.

 ..

 .. important:: All steps in this section must be performed by the ``root`` user.
 If you use ``sudo`` to avoid mixing up the commands, we recommend first running ``sudo -i`` to get a fully functional root user session.

-Path to backups
+Backups location
 ----------------------------

 Both methods create backups in the ``backup`` volume mounted in the ``/opt/ngw/backup`` directory inside the containers.
 Depending on the configuration, physically the backup files may be stored either in ``/var/lib/docker/volumes/ngwdocker_backup/_data``, or in ``/srv/ngwdocker/backup``, if the file ``docker-compose.yaml`` has a mounted path for ``backup``.